corani/corani.github.io/_posts/2014-09-18-black-uniforms.md

 > dark colors are consistently perceived as strong but evil.
 On psychological inventories, test subjects rate lighter
 > colors as more pleasant and less dominant.
 Dark colors on the other hand elicit emotions of anger, hostility, dominance,
 > and aggression.

+In other words, it's all about intimidation.
+And apparently wearing black not only *looks* more intimidating, it also makes the person wearing it actually *become* more aggressive.
+Now where in history did we see this pattern before...?